 - Gastrointestinal stromal tumors

 Did you know a polyp may take up to 15 years before it turns into cancer?
-That’s a long time.
 Regular screenings may help spot polyps early and could even help prevent them from turning into cancer.
 So, even if you don’t have symptoms, you may want to consider getting regular colon cancer screenings once you turn 50.
 (Some experts say 45.)
-If you have any risk factors (read on to learn about these), talk to your doctor about getting screened before you hit the big 5-0.4, 5
+If you have any risk factors (read on to learn about these), talk to your doctor about getting screened before you turn 50 years old.4, 5

 Here’s a little bit about each type of colon cancer screening.
-Be sure to chat with your doctor about which one may be right for you.6
+Be sure to talk with your doctor about which one may be right for you.6

 - Stool test: There are three types of stool tests.
 The guaiac-based fecal occult blood test and fecal immunochemical test both check for blood in your stool (blood could be an indicator that there’s a polyp or cancer).
 Both kinds of tests are done once a year.
 The stool DNA test checks for actual cancer cells in the stool and is done every 1 or 3 years.